LucasJMO/E6Plus/classes/Jester.md

 **Pratfall**(Ex): Any time a 6th level Jester strikes an opponent with a melee sneak attack, they may make a free trip attempt which does not provoke an attack of opportunity.
 They may use their Dexterity modifier as opposed to their Strength modifier for the purpose of this attempt.

+**Quick Throw**(Ex): When throwing improvised weapons a Jester is considered to have the feat Rapid Shot.
+This may serve as a prerequisite for other feats, however, any feats gained in this manner only apply to the throwing of improvised weapons.

 ## Jester Spells

 Level | Spells Known
 ----- | ------------
-**0** | Alarm, Detect Magic, Detect Poison, Grease, Unseen Servant, Ventriloquism **1** | Fire Trap, Hideous Laughter, Magic Mouth, Misdirection, Pyrotechnics, Reduce Person **2** | Baleful Transposition, Explosive Runes, Glitterdust, Invisibility, Rage, Touch of Idiocy
+**0** | Alarm, Detect Magic, Detect Poison, Grease, Unseen Servant, Ventriloquism **1** | Benign Transposition, Fire Trap, Guided Shot, Hideous Laughter, Magic Mouth, Misdirection, Pyrotechnics, Reduce Person, Silent Image
+**2** | Baleful Transposition, Blinding Color Surge, Explosive Runes, Glitterdust, Invisibility, Rage, Seeking Ray, Snake's Swiftness, Touch of Idiocy